Introduction to YAML, starting with what's the difference between it and JSON?

 # Do not add a line break code to the end of the last line test4: >- You can write text that includes a line break.
 You can write text that includes a line break

-Depending on the content of the text, you may not want the spaces used for indentation to be removed.
+Depending on the text content, removing spaces used for indentation might be problematic.

-In such cases, you can specify how many spaces to insert at the beginning of each line.
+In such cases, you can specify how many spaces to add to the beginning of each line.

 # Put two spaces at the beginning of each line test1: |2 You can write text including line breaks.
 You can write text including line breaks